norman-AI-2025/hackathon-2025/README.md

 Developing an algorithm that accurately analyzes context from unstructured text inputs.

 ### 2. Generating Appropriate Responses
-Designing a mechanism that produces relevant and meaningful responses based on the user’s reasoning or explanations.
+Designing a mechanism that produces clear explnation and transparent decision based on the user’s financial and text reasoning.

 ### 3. Fusion of Numeric and Text Scoring Systems
 Building an algorithm that finds the **right balance** between numerical metrics and text-based reasoning to produce a final, accurate risk score.